bestwnh/IGLDropDownMenu/README.md

 > - `IGLDropDownMenuTypeSlidingInBoth` item will slide in and out from both sides
 > - `IGLDropDownMenuTypeSlidingInFromLeft` item will slide in from left
 > - `IGLDropDownMenuTypeSlidingInFromRight` item will slide in from right
+> - `IGLDropDownMenuTypeFlipVertical` item will flip vertical
+> - `IGLDropDownMenuTypeFlipFromLeft` item will flip from left
+> - `IGLDropDownMenuTypeFlipFromRight` item will flip from right

 - `slidingInOffset` set the offset value for the items slide in and out
 - `gutterY` set the Y gutter between items